Tips to Diagnose and Fix an Annoying Front End Clunking Noise

-Clunking, rattling, banging, knocking, or even grinding noises coming from the front of your car could be caused by any number of the parts located in that area of the vehicle.
+Rattling, banging, knocking, grinding, or even a front end clunking noise while driving, could be caused by any number of the parts located in that area of the vehicle.

-Keep reading to learn about some of the most common causes of front-end clunking noises and how to diagnose and fix them.
+Keep reading to learn about some of the most common causes of a front end clunking noise while driving and how to diagnose and fix them.

 - Loose wheel and tire lug nuts

 - Worn, damaged, or leaking shocks or struts

 - Loose, worn or damaged upper control arm or upper or lower ball joints

 - Worn, loose, corroded, or damaged outer and inner tie rod ends or power steering rack

 - Damaged or loose sway bar, links, and bushings

 - Loose or damaged steering shaft or U joint

 Our mechanic inspects the tire and surrounding parts where the clunking noise seems to be coming from in our featured video.